demonrik/hdhr2plex/README.md

 At this stage scripts are still in development and dependent on updates from SiliconDust.
 The *parse-folder.py* is now parked once Silicondust added the feature for the DVR recorder to save to separate folders.
 I will hopefully get to this again soon.
 The *fix_filenames.py* iterates through all the files in the HDHR recordings folder, scans the TS file for meta data and then does a look up on thetvdb for missing info before renaming the file to match Plex requirements (and optionally the folder).
+The *create_mdonly.py* provides a simple script to take the output metadata from the logfiles and generate a valid MPG for testing.

 **_Tested Platforms_**
 QNAP-x51 with QTS 4.1.4/4.2  (linux)